fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 We then asked if any of the advanced spam filter rules from Gmail worked in Google Groups:

-> Indeed currently the 'Advanced Safety phishing and malware protection' feature, which is within the 'Admin console' https://admin.google.com > 'Apps' > 'Google Workspace' > 'Gmail' > 'Safety' > 'Spoofing and authentication' > the option for 'Protect against spoofing of employee names' only applies to users as recipients and not the groups, I'm afraid at the moment the only option available for group in that section is called 'Protect your Groups from inbound emails spoofing your domain
+> Indeed.
+Currently, the **Advanced Safety phishing and malware protection** feature, which is within the **Admin console' https://admin.google.com > Apps > Google Workspace > Gmail > Safety > Spoofing and authentication > **the option for **Protect against spoofing of employee names** only applies to users as recipients and not the groups, I'm afraid at the moment the only option available for groups in that section is called **Protect your Groups from inbound emails spoofing your domain**.

 In this case, the attacker didn't spoof our domain, so enabling this feature did not help.

 Two weeks after this happened, we saw a [Tweet](https://twitter.com/Centurion/status/1549780307544379392?s=20&t=aehcFzyPfH_56fCLGpRddA) by Chris Long at Material security, who had written a [blog post](https://material.security/blog/identify-google-groups-vulnerable-to-spam-and-spoofing) on this topic.

 Chris and Material tested and realized that Google Groups delivered five out of six types of spoofed emails while Gmail blocked all six.
-They also figured out why the original email was replaced with the mailing list email, as Google Groups replaced it when the DMARC policy would cause the delivery to fail.
+They also figured out why the original email was replaced with the mailing list email, as Google Groups replaced it when the DMARC policy caused the delivery to fail.

 We performed the same tests at Fleet, using [emailspooftest](https://emailspooftest.com/).
 Our results were slightly different, but we successfully sent two very suspicious email messages to a mailing list.
 When we sent the same type of email to an individual, Gmail blocked each attempt.

 ## How we noticed and stopped the attack

-At Fleet, we have many excellent employees and contractors with an excellent eye for detail.
-We share information about potential scams, including phishing messages, over Slack so the entire company is always aware of the suspicious stuff we see.
+At Fleet, we have excellent employees and contractors with amazing eyes for detail.
+We share information about potential scams, including phishing messages, over Slack, so the entire company is always aware of the suspicious stuff we see.

 The person who received the email found it, if not necessarily suspicious, at least out of the ordinary.
 They contacted someone else to ask if that type of request was normal.
 This second person confirmed that it was not a genuine request and that, in any case, unpaid invoices should never be shared like this, even if the request came from an actual employee.